UbeyOzcan/Be-Insurance-Scrapping/README.md

 # Be Insurance Scrapping

-A global Belgian Insurance Market Scrapper to get and store Premium for different type of P&amp;C Insurance Product
+A global Belgian Insurance Market Scrapper to get and store Premium for different type of PnC Insurance Product